 Choose the Best Fish Finder Battery

-Fish finders are often used on kayaks and small one- or two-man boats and choosing right battery with maximum performance and minimum weight at acceptable price can be confusing thing to do.
+Fish finders are often used on kayaks and a small one- or two-man boats and choosing the right battery with maximum performance and minimum weight at an acceptable price can be a confusing thing to do.

 Powering fish finders, sonars, GPS and other electronics on larger fishing boats is not a problem - just plug the devices in and few Amps of current will hardly deplete the main deep cycle (dual purpose) marine battery, which is often connected to solar panels, wind turbine or at least, to the main engine's alternator.

-However, when it comes to small fishing boats, pontoons, kayaks and even canoes, situation is not that simple.
+However, when it comes to small fishing boats, pontoons, kayaks, and even canoes, the situation is not that simple.

-Some of the best and most popular fish finder 12V SLA batteries are given in the following table:
+Some of the best and most popular fish finder 12V AGM SLA or lithium 'drop-in' replacement batteries are given in the following table:

 |Brand/Battery||Capacity||Size (HxLxW)||Weight||Amazon Link|